flack/openpsa/README.markdown

 OpenPSA 1.x was initially released as Open Source under the GNU GPL license by [Nemein](http://nemein.com/) on May 8th 2004 to support the [5th anniversary](http://www.midgard-project.org/updates/midgard-5th-anniversary.html) of the [Midgard Project](http://www.midgard-project.org/).
 The package was originally known as Nemein.Net.

-Current versions are built on top of the MidCOM Component Framework and are developed and supported by [CONTENT CONTROL](http://www.contentcontrol-berlin.de/).
+The currently active branch (OpenPSA 9) is developed and supported by [CONTENT CONTROL](http://www.contentcontrol-berlin.de/).

 Read more in <http://openpsa2.org/>

 ## Dependencies

+* PHP 5.2 or newer
+* Apache (or Lighttpd with the midgard2 backend)
+* Midgard2
   * Midgard2 Content Repository (`libmidgard2-2010`)
-* PHP 5.2 or newer
   * PHP bindings to Midgard2 (`php5-midgard2`)
   * GNOME database abstraction layer (`libgda-4.0`) and some database back-end
-* Web server (Apache and Lighttpd work just fine)
-* Modern web browser for the end-users
+* alternatively, the legacy Midgard1 8.09 branch is also still supported

+On the client side, all modern web browser should work

 ## Setting up on Lighttpd